Transylvania Twist: Plot summary

 Victor Van Helsing (Ace Mask), a professional vampire hunter, accompanies Marissa and Dexter to the castle as the executor of her father's estate.
 Count Byron Orlock (Robert Vaughn), and his three adopted-daughters who are also vampires are already at the castle.
 One of them is named Patricia (Monique Gabrielle) the seemingly helpless girl in the prologue.
 When 'viewing the will' they find out that Marissa has been left the castle and the money, while Orlock was left luggage.
 As a toss-up gift, they are left to find the book somewhere within the castle.
 Orlock is determined to find the book so that he can create an age of evil; assisting him is the butler Stephan (Angus Scrimm).

 The book is finally found by Dexter but Byron steals it from him and uses it to summon an enormous monster called The Evil One (which was originally seen in It Conquered the World), but Dexter and Marissa (who is possessed by her ancestor of the same name) stops him, while Dexter is freed and destroys the book.
-The possessed Marissa blasts Byron with a lightning bolt, but as he burns to death he declares that he'll be back in the sequel.
+The possessed Marissa blasts Byron with a lightning bolt.
+As he burns to death, Byron declares that he'll be back in the sequel.

 Marinas, who was suffering from a cataleptic seizure and was not dead, tells Marissa that she must stay in the castle to ensure that the monster never returns; Helsing, who is now a vampire, also stays.
 Dexter arranges for Marissa to make her latest music video in the castle, with the help of her vampire cousins and Helsing.

 The film ends with the local villagers, who throughout the film have been trying to find the castle so they can destroy it, finally give up and go home.